-The fully auto Nerf machine guns get most of the press, but the semi-auto blaster gives you much more control over how quickly you fire your precious ammo.
-So if you are in a NERF war that is not based around a camp and ammo is scarce, these are probably your best bet.
+Whilst the fully automatic NERF machine guns might get most of the press, semi automatic blasters give you much more control over accuracy and how quickly you fire off your precious ammo.
+For example, if you are in a NERF war that is not based around a camp, and you’re solely reliant on your loadout, these are probably your best bet.

 But which should you choose?
-We pick our top picks below
+Check out our top picks below:

 NERF Rival Hera

 NERF N-Strike Elite Modulus

 The Best Semi-Automatic NERF Guns

 In the list I have included the obvious Stryfe, which is an excellent workhorse, and you will probably find people saying that every single one of these is a Styfe re-skin as…well the Stryfe got it right and hence why the mechanicals are pretty similar.

 This does not mean the only choice is a Stryfe as out of the box it is a solid, basic blaster.
 This means it makes a great blaster to mod, but if you do not want to do that, others offer many add-ons that might make it just what you are looking for.

 Having said that, there are many other scenarios that mean a different selection is needed.
 If you are a fan of the Rival range (and why wouldn’t you be?) then the Hera is a fantastic blaster – functionally even better than the Stryfe!

 The other blasters all use standard Nerf darts with different pieces of additional functionality, which makes them all interesting and cool blasters…!